cilium/cilium/Documentation/network/l2-announcements.rst

 .. include:: ../beta.rst

 L2 Announcements is a feature which makes services visible and reachable on the local area network.
 This feature is primarily intended for on-premises deployments within networks without BGP based routing such as office or campus networks.

-When used, this feature will respond to ARP queries for ExternalIPs and/or LoadBalancer IPs.
-These IPs are Virtual IPs (not installed on network devices) on multiple nodes, so for each service one node at a time will respond to the ARP queries and respond with its MAC address.
+When used, this feature will respond to ARP or IPv6 Neighbour Discovery (ND) queries for ExternalIPs and/or  LoadBalancer IPs.
+These IPs are Virtual IPs (not installed on network devices) on multiple nodes, so for each service one node at a time will respond to the ARP/ND queries and respond with its MAC address.
 This node will perform load balancing with the service load balancing feature, thus acting as a north/south load balancer.

 The advantage of this feature over NodePort services is that each service can use a unique IP so multiple services can use the same port numbers.
 When using NodePorts, it is up to the client to decide to which host to send traffic, and if a node goes down, the IP+Port combo becomes unusable.
 With L2 announcements the service VIP simply migrates to another node and will continue to work.